falsesalvation/FalseSalvation/README.md

-🪽 𝘚𝘵𝘢𝘵𝘶𝘴・De𝖺𝖽? ✿ *Please Parrot, Please give that to me before you hurt yourself..* ꒦
+🪽  𝘚𝘵𝘢𝘵𝘶𝘴 ・ De𝖺𝖽? ✿ " „*Please Parrot, Please give that to me before you hurt yourself..* " ꒦
 ![](https://cdn.discordapp.com/attachments/990114425505734716/1517477927523061760/8144548261fa065bc501b8d34f22126d.jpg?ex=6a366cf3&is=6a351b73&hm=ec8f7075aa9530829d3ad63c0a501f4cee0c39308f2237b8fd88b33b31389a15&)
 _ _                           𖥻 🌊 ៸៸ **F`o`r`g`o`t`t`e`n S`i`n`n`e`r` ？！** 𓂃୭

 _ _                           ៹ ‹𝟹 *Helloo!
 Salvation is here but you can call me Anzhel for those who don't know me yet.
 I won't friended with anyone under 16 due to the fact I'm an adult 18+ !! not 21+ btw but ANTI akan Psychadelie is an exception like top exception. also Skylar/Aaron is an exception because I thought he was 16 but actually under 16.*

 _ _                           × *I'm very scrict and would say rarely made exception for people because it is what it is.
 I won't be friended anyone under -16 but I would interact as like socializing because it's not like I could detect -16 but wouldn't considered them friends.*

 _ _                           ៹ ‹𝟹 *As I would say that I block freely despite I do have DNI list cardd on working progress but it would be more of reminder that relationship between people are fragile so does trust because honestly everyone is toxic and selfish in their own way and it just how long they could handle each other.
 I cut off ties in harsh way just to make them hate me to easily forget about me.*

-_ _                           ᗢ ﹒ Wouldn't specifically self research for fun because it's morely understanding myself more? but take it as a possibility or some chance that it might be true that I have PTSD, Symptoms of Eating disorder?, Hypersexual?.
+_ _                           ᗢ ﹒ Wouldn't specifically self research for fun because it's morely understanding to myself more? but take it as a possibility or some chance that it might be true that I have PTSD, Symptoms of Eating disorder?, Hypersexual?.

    why not go to professional?
 Inflation. it's expensive and I don't even have money for diagnose or anything

 ⌗ ʕ •ᴥ• ʔ → __𝙁𝙖𝙫𝙨 𝙤𝙤𝙢𝙛__ꜝꜝ୨`🪽`୧